Grouping Rows in Excel

-In the above data table we have city and state-related sales and cost data, but when you look at the first two rows of the data we have “California” state and city is “Los Angeles” but sales happened at different dates, so as a report reader everybody prefers to read what the state-wise sales and city-wise sales in single column, so by grouping the rows we can create a single line summary view.
+We have city and state-related sales and cost data in the table above.
+Still, when we look at the first two rows of the data, we have “California” state and the city is “Los Angeles,” but sales happened on different dates.
+Hence, as a report reader, everyone prefers to read the state-wise sales and city-wise sales in a single column, so we can create a single line summary view by grouping the rows.

 Follow the below steps to group rows in excel.

-Step 2: Now select the first state rows (California City) excluding subtotals.
+- We must select the first state rows (California state), excluding subtotals.

-Step 3: Go to the DATA tab and chose the “Group” option.
+- Then, go to the Data tab and choose the “Group” option.

-Step 4: Click on the drop-down list of “Group” and choose “Group” again.
+- Click on the drop-down list in excel of “Group” and choose “Group” again.

-Step 5: Now it will ask you whether to group rows or columns.
-Since we are grouping “Rows” choose rows and click on ok.
+- Now, it may ask whether to group rows or columns.
+Since we are grouping Rows, we must choose Rows and click on OK.

-Step 6: The moment you click on “Ok” you can see a joint line on the left-hand side.
+- The moment we click on OK, we can see a joint line on the left-hand side.

-Click on the “MINUS” icon and see the magic.
+- Then, we must click on the minus icon and see the magic.

-Now we could see only what is the total summary for the city “California”, again if you want to see the detailed summary of the city you can click on the “PLUS” icon to expand the view.
+Now, we can see the total summary for the city California.
+Again, if we want to see a detailed overview of the city, we can click on the plus icon to expand the view.

-Now it will group for the “Colorado” state.
+- As a result, it will group for the Colorado state.